 - Monk fruit

 - Stevia (or a blend of the two).

-Bonus: when used in combination, they seem to cancel out any negative aftertaste.
+Bonus: when used in combination, they seem to lessen any cooling sensation and cancel out any negative aftertaste.